akashdeepjassal/GPU-Programming/OpenCL/Readme.md

 In Gcc, for compilation, you only need the headers (aviables on Kronos site).
 But for linkage, you have to install OpenCL compatible driver.

-in the Makefile :
-* for Mac OSX : -framework OpenCL
+* for Mac OSX : gcc filename.c -o filename -framework OpenCL
-* for Linux : -/usr/lib/x86_64-linux-gnu/libOpenCL.so
+* for Linux : gcc filename.c -o filename -/usr/lib/x86_64-linux-gnu/libOpenCL.so

 ref: How to compile OpenCL example in GCC?